NeuroMetrix (NASDAQ:NURO) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of NeuroMetrix (NASDAQ:NURO – Free Report) in a report released on Sunday.
-The brokerage issued a sell rating on the medical device company’s stock.
+Equities researchers at StockNews.com initiated coverage on shares of NeuroMetrix (NASDAQ:NURO – Get Free Report) in a report issued on Monday.
+The brokerage set a “sell” rating on the medical device company’s stock.

-NeuroMetrix (NASDAQ:NURO – Get Free Report) last announced its quarterly earnings data on Wednesday, May 15th.
-The medical device company reported ($1.67) earnings per share for the quarter.
-The company had revenue of $1.09 million for the quarter.
+NeuroMetrix (NASDAQ:NURO – Get Free Report) last posted its earnings results on Wednesday, May 15th.
+The medical device company reported ($1.67) EPS for the quarter.
+The business had revenue of $1.09 million during the quarter.
 NeuroMetrix had a negative return on equity of 39.85% and a negative net margin of 151.51%.

 NeuroMetrix Company Profile